Fighting Steep Odds, Flint Starts To See Bright Spots

 "In order to revitalize a community, you have to revitalize its education system," says School of Education Dean Bob Barnett.
 "If we want to lift these kids out of poverty, we have to lift whole families up.
 So we have adult education here, where the parents on site are getting their GED and their high school diploma, while their kids are getting high-quality early childhood care."

-The school is based on the Reggio Emilia model developed in Italy after World War II to help cities respond to traumatized kids with high-quality early childhood care.
+The school is based on the Reggio Emilia model developed in Italy after World War II to help cities respond to traumatized kids by providing high-quality early childhood care.
 Kids in Flint have been traumatized, too, say the school's developers.
 They figure the model's emphasis on natural materials, soothing and uncluttered classrooms, and respect for the autonomy and ability of the child is a natural fit for Flint's children.

 The university will conduct research at the school and remain involved with the children once they enroll in the public district.
 The aim is to use the experiences here to try to improve Flint's entire public school district from the bottom up.